All Episodes

 Listen, I want to tell you about an event that's happening, and then we're going to get to your calls here.

-And there's what's called, and and I was told about this, the 49th reunion, which is going to be held in South Carolina.
+In June, there is an opportunity to celebrate incredible American heroes, and there's what's called, and I was told about this, the 49th Reunion, which is going to be held in South Carolina.

-Um, and it's a national event with former POWs all across the country coming to re reunite with each other.
+And it's a national event with former POWs all across the country coming to reunite with each other.

-Now, six hundred and sixty-two of them returned from Vietnam, and only four hundred and one of them are alive today.
+Now, 662 of them returned from Vietnam, and only 401 of them are alive today.

-And this this year they're expecting almost a hundred of the surviving POWs to attend the reunion.
+And this year, they're expecting almost 100 of the surviving POWs to attend the reunion.

-Uh the event is is a private reunion and opportunities.
+The event is a private reunion and opportunities.

 They have a website that they have put together.

-Prior to that served a distinguished career in the U.S. Army, retiring as a major general, multiple awards, Silver Star, Purple Heart, Brenda Stewart, founder and chair of the Vietnam uh POW uh reunion foundation.
+Prior to that, served a distinguished career in the U.S. Army, retiring as a major general, multiple awards, Silver Star, Purple Heart.

 Just real quick, Brenda, you're the founder.